Shristy2107/Case-Study/README.md

 Netflix case study
-Analyze the data and generate insights that could help Neƞlix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries
+Analyze the data and generate insights that could help Neƞlix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries.